LucasNasc3000/appointment-management-system-api/README.md

 # Appointment Management System

-The Appointment Management System is a desktop medical appointment management system designed for use by both physicians and clinic staff.
-It digitizes appointment management, making the process faster and more efficient, and in some areas, automated.
+The Appointment Management System is a solution for clinics, designed to digitize and improve appointment management.
+Designed for use by doctors and staff, the system streamlines processes, reduces workload, and increases operational efficiency.

 ## Features

-### Features for physicians:
+### Features for doctors:
 1 - Register availability dates and times<br>
 2 - Manage assigned appointments (change the "status," "date," and "time" fields)<br>

 ### Features for employees:

 1 - Schedule appointments<br>
-2 - Register physicians and manage their data<br>
+2 - Register doctors and manage their data<br>
 3 - Register patients and manage their data<br>

 ### Automatic features:

-1 - Check physician status (employed, dismissed)<br>
+1 - Check doctors status (employed, dismissed)<br>
-2 - Check physician availability dates and times<br>
+2 - Check doctors availability dates and times<br>
 3 - Make system features available according to user permissions<br>

 ## Status